 There was another point I learned from my siblings’ expertise.
 Both urged me not to bother with washing pieces of cut meat; it is only necessary to clean the inside of the carcasses of fowl, where blood has collected.
 This has made cooking easier for me.

-This tomato/feta chicken is an exceptionally good recipe.
-Enjoy it!
+This tomato/feta chicken recipe is exceptionally good; enjoy it!

-1 medium/large yellow onion, halved and thinly sliced
+1 med/lg yellow onion, halved and cut in even 1/8″ slices

-2 lbs chicken tenderloins, thawed (The frozen ones at Trader Joe’s are all natural.)
+8 chicken tenderloins, thawed in water (The frozen ones at Trader Joe’s are all natural and a good price.)

 1 tsp dried basil

-5 large cloves of garlic, chopped fine (3 cubes of frozen garlic from Trader’s is so easy to use.)
+3-5 lg cloves of garlic, chopped fine (2 cubes of frozen garlic from Trader’s is a much easier prep.)

 1-16 oz package frozen broccoli florettes (An inexpensive, organic variety is available at Trader’s.)

-4 oz feta cheese (This is best when purchased in a block-rather than pre-crumbled.)
+4 oz feta cheese (This is best, when purchased in an 8-oz block, rather than the pre-crumbled version, which has been treated.)

 Steamed brown rice (I prefer basmati brown rice)

-- Take frozen broccoli out of freezer.
-It cooks better when partially thawed.
+- Take frozen broccoli out of freezer; it cooks better when partially thawed.
+(Better yet, leave it in the refrigerator over night.)

-- If chicken tenderloins are frozen, you may thaw them in cold water in about 15 minutes.
+- If chicken tenderloins are frozen, you may thaw them in warm water.
 Pat dry with paper towel.

-- In a large heavy bottom frying pan, heat 1 tsp oil over medium/low heat.
-Add onion and carmelize, cook slowly until dark brown.
-Do not crowd onions in pan, or they will sweat and it takes longer to carmelize them.
-Stir every few minutes for about the first 30 minutes; then, stir every minute afterwards, as onions begin to stick to pan and browning process accelerates.
-For more details on carmelizing, see Carmelized Onions and Carrots (2017/06/19).
-Set aside when done.
+In a large heavy-bottom frying pan, heat 1 tsp oil over med/low heat.
+Add onion and caramelize, cook slowly until dark brown.
+Note: do not crowd onions in pan, or they will sweat and it takes longer to caramelize them.
+Stir every few minutes for about the first 30 minutes; then, stir every minute afterwards, as onions begin to stick to pan and browning process accelerates; see photo.
+(For more details on caramelizing, see Caramelized Onions and Carrots-2017/06/19.)
 Meanwhile go to next step.

-- Heat remaining oil in another large skillet.
+- Heat remaining 1 1/2 tbsp oil in another large skillet.
 Salt and pepper tenderloins generously; place chicken in hot oil, sautéing over medium heat quickly.
-Cut tenderloins with spatula as cooking to check for doneness (should be slightly pink in center as they will cook more later).
-As pieces are done, place in a large bowl.
+Cut tenderloins with spatula, as cooking, to check for doneness (should be slightly pink in center as they will cook more later).
+As pieces are done, place in a bowl, saving juices in pan.
+May add onions to this bowl, when they are done.

-- Add tomatoes to hot pan in which you cooked the chicken; simmer over medium/low heat for 10 minutes.
+- Add tomatoes to hot pan in which you cooked the chicken; simmer over med/low heat for 10 minutes.
 Add dried herbs and garlic; cook down to a chunky sauce, about 20 minutes more.
+Season with salt and pepper to taste.

-- If desired, when onions and tomatoes are cooked, may set aside and finish recipe just before serving.
+- When onions, chicken, and tomatoes are cooked, may set all aside and finish recipe just before serving, if desired.

-- Just before serving, add thawed broccoli to tomato sauce and simmer over medium heat; cook until vegetables are hot.
+- When you are ready to serve, add thawed broccoli to pan of tomatoes and simmer over medium heat; cook until vegetables are tender and hot.

 - Serve over rice; top with shaved Parmesan cheese.